Sprint announces the availability of a 4G “hot spot the size of the

 Sprint made history by launching 4G in Baltimore in September 2008.
 In

-addition to Boise, Sprint also launched 4G service in Bellingham, Wash.
+addition to Amarillo, Sprint also launched 4G service in other Texas

 In 2010, Sprint expects to launch service in multiple markets, including